microsoft/fluentui/packages/web-components/src/switch/README.md

 ## **Engineering Spec**

-Fluent WC3 Accordion extends from the [FAST Switch](https://www.fast.design/docs/components/switch/) and is intended to be as close to the Fluent UI React 9 Switch implementation as possible.
+Fluent WC3 Switch extends from the [FAST Switch](https://www.fast.design/docs/components/switch/) and is intended to be as close to the Fluent UI React 9 Switch implementation as possible.
 However, due to the nature of web components there will not be 100% parity between the two.

 ### Use Case